 Strong Hall 135

-Tiffany R. Wang is an assistant professor of communication studies and basic course coordinator in the College of Fine Arts at the University of Montevallo.
+Tiffany R. Wang is an associate professor of communication studies and basic course coordinator in the College of Fine Arts at the University of Montevallo.
 She holds a B.S. and M.S. from Texas Christian University and a Ph.D. from the University of Nebraska-Lincoln.

 Wang’s research interests include instructional communication, communication education, and family communication.
 She is an active member of the Alabama Communication Association (ACA), the Central States Communication Association (CSCA), and the National Communication Association (NCA).
 Wang’s research appears in peer-reviewed journals, including Communication Education, Communication Reports, Communication Teacher, The Journal of Continuing Higher Education, Journal of Divorce & Remarriage, Journal of Family Communication, and the TCU Journal of Undergraduate Research and Creativity.

 Wang is also active in disciplinary and university service.
 At the disciplinary level, she serves on the NCA Lambda Pi Eta Faculty Advisory Board and holds officer positions in the CSCA Interpersonal and Small Group Communication Interest Group and the NCA Instructional Development Division.
 At the university level, Wang advises the Lambda Pi Eta Lambda Nu and Alpha Delta Pi Zeta Delta Chapters; serves as Faculty Senate Secretary and Faculty Senate SGA Liaison; and serves on the Human Animal Subjects Research, Intercollegiate Athletics, and Faculty Honors Committees.